ElliotKillick/qvm-create-windows-qube/README.md

 Usage: ./qvm-create-windows-qube.sh [options] <name>
   -h, --help
-  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <netvm> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --packages <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
+  -c, --count <number> Number of Windows qubes with given basename desired -n, --netvm <qube> NetVM for Windows to use (default: sys-firewall) -b, --background Installation process will happen in a minimized window -p, --packages <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
   -d, --disable-updates Disables installing of future updates (automatic reboots are disabled either way)